jin0s/Crossing-Words/README.md

 * Must have a button to have the player test
 * Must find out how many words the player has gotten correct
 * Must show the percentage to the player
+* As a developer I want documentation so that I can construct a properly planned project -Jin
+* There must be vision statements, user stories, requirements, product backlogs, sprint backlogs, burndown chart
+* There must be a common repository that include everyone's notes and research
+* Generate the crossword puzzle from a database of thousands of words and hint pairs
+* There must be a server that will host the crossword
+* Developers must have access to the server in order to restart and deploy the game
+* The server must be up 95% of the time and must be accessible during the demonstration
+* There must be a button to show the answer, but only be available after the player submits his answers
+* After clicking the show answer the correct board will be displayed
+* The correct board must be displayed until the player clicks new game
+* There must be a button to save the game
+* The game will not save by default
+* When the player reloads the game he is presented with the option to either start a new game or continue
+* If the player selects new game, a new board will be generated
+* If the player selects continue, the game will load all of the previous entries

 ## Sprint Backlog [5 points]

 ## Burndown Chart [2 points]